raminux/collab.share/README.md

 - Consistency is the key.
 - Do something every day even though it seems small.
 Small improvements will result in a huge improvement!

+## Redefining Goals
+As I stated before, start small and grow bigger.
+This is what everything in the nature is based on.
+So, I've decided to start this channel as a ==Coding & Poetry== platform.
+As a result, I'm going to develope a collaborative platform and talk about poem.
+That's it!
+Simple yet effective and my favorite!